If I Declare Bankruptcy: What Happens to my Wife?

 » TAKE ACTION NOW: Fill out the short debt form

-How does bankruptcy affect joint debts?
+How will it affect joint debts?

 If you declare bankruptcy and have joint debts with anyone else, the other person is still responsible for the whole debt.